valeriux/project-02/README.md

 * The first one was to obtain the breed with the value that was selected.
 * The second one was to obtain the image per value.

+## Future enhancements

+* Add an endpoint in the Home page to generate a Random dog.
+* Implement a search to show a list of similar dog names.